The Role Of Digital Twin In The Automotive Industry In 2025

 1. Compliance

-One challenge in complying with these regulations is the use of advanced technologies.
+The application of cutting-edge technologies presents a barrier in adhering to these laws.
 For example, techs like machine learning are used in optimizing the manufacturing process.
 But it can be difficult to prove whether these algorithms comply with relevant regulations and standards.

-Thus, it is crucial to establish clear guidelines and standards for using digital twins.
+Thus, it is crucial to establish clear guidelines and standards for using different types of digital twins.
 This may involve working with regulatory bodies and standard organizations.

 2. Intellectual property